Haludkanali: Education

 Birsha Munda Memorial College was established at Pirrah, PO Haludkanali, in 2010.
 Affiliated with the Bankura University, it offers honours courses in Bengali, Santali, history and a general course in arts.

 Haludkanali Primary School is a Bengali-medium coeducational institution established in 1980.
 It has facilities for teaching from class I to class IV.

 Dhadkidighi Junior High School is a Bengali-medium coeducational institution established in 2011.
 It has facilities for teaching from class V to class VIII.
 The school has a playground.

 Natundihi Rashidia Senior Madrasha is a Bengali-medium coeducational institution established in 2003.
 It has facilities for teaching from class I to class VIII.
 The madrasha has a library with 200 books and a playground.

-There is a higher secondary school at Ranibandh.
+There is a higher secondary school name Haludkanali S.C High School(H.S) at Haludkanali.

 Healthcare

 There is a primary health centre at Haludkanali, with 6 beds.